livegnik/2way-poc-design/02-architecture/services-and-apps/05-operation-context.md

 Across all components, execution paths, and managers that use OperationContext, the following invariants and guarantees hold:

-* Every manager invocation receives a complete OperationContext.
+* Every request-scoped manager invocation receives a complete OperationContext.
 * OperationContext is immutable after construction.
 In-place mutation is forbidden.
 * Identity binding is authoritative and originates only from trusted managers.
 * `app_id` is always present and correctly bound.